rellimylime/EDS-217-Essential-Python.github.io/README.md

 ## Acknowledgements

-EDS 217 builds upon the foundation laid by other courses in the MEDS program.
-We would like to acknowledge the contributions of faculty members and previous instructors whose materials and insights have helped shape this course.
+EDS 217 builds upon the foundations laid by numerous other introductory python programming courses and the overall course design of other MEDS classes.
+We would like to acknowledge the contributions of former students and colleagues whose materials and insights have helped shape this course.